 In August 2009, Sergio Rojas is appointed Executive Director.
 Due to personal and professional reasons Rojas resigned shortly thereafter in October 2009.
 Slade - Sawyer steps back into the role as Acting Executive Director.

 In February 2010, Shellie Pfohl is appointed as Executive Director.

-In September 2010, the First Lady Michelle Obama and HHS Secretary Kathleen Sebelius announce the Million PALA Challenge —to get one million Americans to complete the Presidential Active Lifestyle Award (PALA).
+On September 14, 2010, First Lady Michelle Obama and HHS Secretary Kathleen Sebelius announce the Million PALA Challenge —to get one million Americans to complete the Presidential Active Lifestyle Award (PALA).
 Between September 2010 and September 2011, 1.7 million Americans earned their PALA.

 On May 9, 2011, with First Lady Michelle Obama, the Council announces the Joining Forces Fitness Initiative to provide free fitness benefits to National Guard and Reserve members and their families.

-On May 10, 2011, the Council announces at its annual meeting the launch of the congressionally chartered National Foundation on Fitness, Sports, and Nutrition, and recognizes the appointment of its inaugural board of directors at a ceremony in the Senate Russell Building in Washington, DC.
+On May 10, 2011, the Council announces at its annual meeting the launch of the congressionally chartered National Foundation on Fitness, Sports, and Nutrition, and recognizes the appointment of its inaugural board of directors at a ceremony in the Russell Senate Office Building in Washington, DC.

 On September 24, 2011, at Worldwide Day of Play on the National Mall in Washington, DC, the same day the President's Council announces the success of the Million PALA Challenge, the Council launches the new Presidential Active Lifestyle Award called PALA+ to include physical activity AND nutrition.